Nauder/walk-assist/README.md

 - Utilizes Alchemy for object-relational mapping.
 - PostgreSQL database for storage and retrieval of location and user information.
 - Authentication and authorization for standard and admin users through JWT.
+- Routes are dynamically calculated using Dijkstra's algorithm to ensure the shortest path.

 ## Getting Started